 Combat Paper WORKSHOPS are a space to directly engage with the process of taking military uniforms and transforming them into handmade paper.
 Maintaining an open and accessible atmosphere is a founding principle that we continue with today.
 The workshop welcomes people to bring in their own material into the process.
 We also provide donated uniforms from veterans and their families to share.

 Workshops are modeled to best fit the setting and group dynamic, skill set of the participants and amount of time available.
 This can occur from a studio session in an afternoon, a short interactive demonstration with a visiting group, an open enrollment public event, more technically involved tutorials to an intensive curriculum that engages a cohort over several days.
-The design of the experience is meant to be adaptable to site conditions and have occurred across the country from college and universities to military sites and hospitals, museums and libraries to galleries and outdoor spaces.
+Learn about the CSU Summer Arts Course here.
+The design of the experience is meant to be adaptable to site conditions and have occurred across the country from college and universities to military sites and hospitals, museums and libraries to galleries and outdoor spaces, art centers and community events.

 All of our workshops are inherently unique and developed in collaboration in order to form a meaningful and appropriate program.
 It is our intent to share this process and allow others to find their own agency and approach as well.
 Workshops are occurring across the country throughout the year.
 Please contact us for more information, ideas on collaborating, donations of uniforms for upcoming events and how you can support.
 Our upcoming workshops can be found under the events page.